-Any courses required for graduation for which the grades of "F", "FN", or "NP" (failing) are received must be repeated.
+Students must repeat and earn a passing grade any course for which the grades of "F," "FN," or "NP" (failing) are received must be repeated.
 Upon successfully repeating such a course, the failing grade is disregarded in grade point calculation and the student's grade point average is adjusted.
 All grades continue to be shown on the transcript.
 In some specific programs, grades below "C" in program courses must be repeated to continue.